The ultimate 6-month-old baby sleep schedule (backed by a sleep expert)

 2. Frequent night waking

 Many babies wake several times during the night due to developmental changes, hunger, or a lack of self-soothing skills.
-Waking every 1–3 hours is not uncommon, this can disrupt their own and their parents' sleep.
+Waking every 1–3 hours is not uncommon, but it can disrupt both their own and their parents' sleep.

-Babies in this age often struggle to fall asleep on their own and may rely on external factors like being rocked, fed, or held to settle.
-This can lead to poor sleep associations where they expect these same cues every time they wake up.
+Babies at this age often struggle to fall asleep on their own and may rely on external factors like being rocked, fed, or held to settle.
+This can lead to poor sleep associations, where people expect these same cues every time they wake up.

 4. Early morning wakings

-Waking up very early, such as 5am or 6am is another common challenge.
+Waking up early, such as at 5 am or 6 am, is another common challenge.
 This can stem from bedtime timing, sleep environment issues (e.g., light or noise), or sleep pressure if they’re overtired.

 5. Fussing or crying before sleep

-Some babies fuss or cry when they’re placed down for sleep, signaling discomfort, overtiredness, or a desire for more soothing.
+Some babies fuss or cry when they’re placed down for sleep, signalling discomfort, overtiredness, or a desire for more soothing.

 6. Teething discomfort